NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Step 2: Adding the Extension

-We will be getting an extension from the *Community Section* of the *Extension Manager*.
+We will be getting an extension from the *Community / Third Party Section* of the *Extension Manager*.
 There are also other extensions developed by NVIDIA in the *NVIDIA Section*.

 ### Step 2.1: Open Extension Manager
 **Click** on the *Extension Tab*.

 ### Step 2.2: Filter by Community Extensions
-**Select** *Community* tab.
+**Select** *Community / Third Party* tab.

 ![](https://github.com/NVIDIA-Omniverse/kit-workshop-siggraph2022/blob/workshop_1/exts/omni.example.scene_auth_scatter/workshop/images/filtercommunity.png?raw=true)

-*Community* section is where you can find other developer's extensions from the Community.
+*Community / Third Party* section is where you can find other developer's extensions from the Community.

 ### Step 2.3: Search for Scatter
 **Search** for "scatter" and **Click** on the extension with the subtitle *omni.example.scene_auth_scatter*.